-A single white smoking or rocket flare will be fired 2 minutes before the beginning of the starting run-up for the first start class, unless otherwise stated in the race instructions.
+A single white smoking or rocket flare will be fired 2 minutes before the beginning of the starting run-up for the first start class, unless otherwise stated in the Racing instructions.

 Two minutes following the firing of the start signal flare, the start boat shall raise and continue to display a yellow flag whilst running across the "pick-up" line.
-When the start boat reaches the opposite side of the starting chute it shall turn and begin its run towards the start line.
-All race boats may then begin their run towards the start line, following the start boat, at the 30 metre minimum safety distance, until the raising of the green flag.
+When the start boat reaches the opposite side of the starting chute, it shall turn and begin its run towards the start line.
+All race boats may then begin their run towards the start line, following the start boat.